keely-lee/RobinsJacket/README.md

 # README

-RobinsJacket is a single page app clone of Robinhood Markets.
+<a href="https://robins-jacket.herokuapp.com/#/">RobinsJacket</a> is a single page app clone of Robinhood Markets.
 On home, the user is greeted with a cloned splash page that displays products the benefits of choosing RobinsJacket!

 ![](./app/assets/images/RJ_Splash2.gif)